bertramhojer/AML-project/README.md

 - Sbert implementation: https://colab.research.google.com/drive/1vu1sAFRL2sGWkHGQ0EWl1td0KNR6gdDd?usp=sharing

 The MLP we train has a very simple architecture.
 We simply wanted to assess potential differences in using the graph structure of the problem for classification or simply using the embeddings.
+The difference in model size is due to differences in the embedding space of the BOW embeddings and the Sbert embeddings.

 | Embedding | Parameters | Acc.     | F1       |
 |-----------|------------|----------|----------|